 Let’s get the technical stuff out of the way first.

 The National People’s Congress is China’s legislature and the highest organ of state power.
 It is responsible for electing the President of the People’s Republic of China and approving his appointment of the Premier of the State Council, the two highest posts within the state bureaucracy.
 But that responsibility belies its role as a rubber-stamp parliament that approves decisions made in advance by the CPC, which holds around 70 percent of the seats.

 The NPC also approves the appointments of other high-level officials including the Vice-Premiers (China has four), State Councilors (China has five) as well as cabinet ministers, which are all nominated by the Premier.
 Its power, insofar as it has any, comes from the ability to pass legislation and amend the Chinese Constitution.

 The CPPCC, on the other hand, is not part of the government but rather acts as an advisory committee to offer ideas to the NPC after conducting in-depth studies on issues facing Chinese society.
-Its members, while also handpicked, come from a wider swathe of Chinese society and include celebrities like Yao Ming, recent Nobel laureate Mo Yan and veteran CPC brown-noser Jackie Chan.
+Its members, while also handpicked, come from a wider swath of Chinese society and include celebrities like Yao Ming, recent Nobel laureate Mo Yan, and veteran CPC brown-noser Jackie Chan.